clastix/kamaji/docs/content/guides/certs-lifecycle.md

 > Nota Bene:
 >
 > Kamaji is responsible for creating the `etcd` client certificate, and the generation of a new one will occur.
-> For other Datastore drivers, such as MySQL or PostgreSQL, the referenced Secret will always be deleted by the Controller to trigger the rotation:
+> For other Datastore drivers, such as MySQL, PostgreSQL, or NATS, the referenced Secret will always be deleted by the Controller to trigger the rotation:
 > the PKI management, since it's offloaded externally, must provide the renewed certificates.

 ## Certificate Authority rotation